dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 that map of everywhere you can drive from France in four hops is a recursive CTE, and a good one.

-### Why this is the right amount to ship
+### Why it was still the right amount to ship

 It would be easy to read "no variable-length paths" as PGQ arriving half-finished.
-I would read it the other way round.
+I would read it the other way round — and the revert does not change that reading, it sharpens it.

 What landed is the part that is tedious, invasive and hard to change later: five new system catalogs, a parser that understands the full pattern grammar,